-We are a not-for-profit organization of enthusiasts, devoted to preserving the horse of Bedouin Arabia.
+We are a nonprofit 501(c)(3) organization of enthusiasts, devoted to preserving the horse of Bedouin Arabia.
 We pursue this goal through education and research in a non-competitive social climate which draws admirers of such horses together with the interest of fitting the Bedouin horse into western life.

 Some of the Al Khamsa foundation horses came directly to North America – others first went to Egypt, Europe, Argentina or other countries.
 But all Al Khamsa Arabian™ horses originated with the nomadic Bedouins.